zu2/chibicc-6800-v1/README.md

 1. Function arguments are discarded by the caller (unlike CC68/Fuzix CC where this happens in the callee).
 2. The caller performs stack adjustment using `INS`, which increases code size due to frequent calls.
+3. The first argument of the function is passed in a register.
+If the first argument is 8-bit, it is passed in AccB.
+If it is 16-bit, it is passed in AccAB.
+If it is long/float, it is passed with 4byte @long area in zero page.

 ### Tradeoffs: